metaplex-foundation/docs/docs/03-guides/01-auction-house/00-definition.md

 ### Any SPL Token

-AuctionHouse allows you to accept any SPL token as the tender that the buyer deposits into their Buyer Escrow in order to accomplish a sale.
+Auction House allows you to accept any SPL token as the tender that the buyer deposits into their Buyer Escrow in order to accomplish a sale.

-Now that you know what the AuctionHouse is, take a look at our [Getting Started](/auction-house/getting_started) guide.
+Now that you know what the Auction House is, take a look at our [Getting Started](./getting-started) guide.

 ### Auction House Receipts